Staff

 Nancy is a certified instructor through PATH International.
 Teaching and interacting with our special family of riders and volunteers, and loving on our herd of horses is the greatest pleasure of her life.

-Anna Speer
+Anna Bryant

 Jill Allemandi

-Jill says "Just as many others have found, I receive so much more than I give.
-The riders and their families have taught me so much about patience, acceptance to life’s ups and downs, compassion and unconditional love.
-The staff and volunteers have become my extended family."
+Jill often reflects on how much she receives through her time at Alatheia.
+“Just as many others have found, I receive so much more than I give,” she says.
+“The riders and their families have taught me so much about patience, acceptance to life’s ups and downs, compassion, and unconditional love.”
+For Jill, Alatheia is more than a place to serve, it’s a second family, filled with purpose, connection, and heart.

-Leanna DeVries
+Leanna Shannon

 Leanna joined Alatheia Riding Center in May 2021, fresh off the boat from graduation at Washington State University, where she studied Equine Science.
 Already a seasoned therapeutic riding instructor; she achieved PATH certification after only a few short months at Alatheia.